Acme Studios

 Acme, also styled ACME, is a charity based in London, England which provides affordable studio and living space, residencies and awards for visual artists.
 Its studios are known as Acme Studios.
 It formerly provided two gallery spaces, first the Acme Gallery and later the Acme Project Space.

 History

 Acme was founded in 1972 by Jonathan Harvey and David Panton, who both received an OBE for services to the arts in 2014.
-Harvey and Pandon led a group of London graduates, finding at that time there were empty factories, warehouses and other properties available to provide cheap spaces for artists to work and live in, albeit temporary.
+Harvey and Panton led a group of London graduates, finding at that time there were empty factories, warehouses and other properties available to provide cheap spaces for artists to work and live in, albeit temporarily.

 The Acme Gallery

 From 1976 to 1981 Acme ran The Acme Gallery, a contemporary art space and former disused banana warehouse in Covent Garden.
 The gallery focused on showcasing installation and performance art which was difficult to exhibit elsewhere, and between 1976 and 1981 featured artists such as Stephen Cripps, Jock McFadyen, Helen Chadwick, Stuart Brisley and Frank Bowling.
 Alongside Camden Arts Centre, The Acme Gallery was one of the venues to host the New Contemporaries Live Show.